TecXCTO/TADA/README.md

 # TADA
 Technology Engineering Computation Expansion Automated Data Annotation process

+# Pipeline setup and cross-modality execution documentation
+# Documentation on rules, dependencies, and execution

+# GitHub Repository Architecture

-GitHub Repository ArchitectureTo scale an automated data annotation pipeline as a solo engineer, your GitHub repository must be structured like a production-grade data engineering application.
+To scale an automated data annotation pipeline as a solo engineer, your GitHub repository must be structured like a production-grade data engineering application.
 It separates data assets, configuration logic, core geometric parsing, and export handlers.

 ```
 ⚙️ mechanical-cad-auto-annotator/